-(b) A motion under this section shall not be filed or served on the plaintiff until after entry of the final judgment in the action for which damages are sought and expiration of the time for appeal from such judgment.
-The motion may not be filed or served more than one year thereafter.

-(c) The defendant may join in such motion the sureties on an undertaking for wrongful attachment liability, and any judgment of liability shall bind the plaintiff and sureties jointly and severally, but the liability of a surety is limited to the amount of the undertaking.

-(d) The procedure for recovery of wrongful attachment damages on motion of the defendant shall be as provided in Section 1058a for recovery on an undertaking.
+- (b) A motion under this section shall not be filed or served on the plaintiff until after entry of the final judgment in the action for which damages are sought and expiration of the time for appeal from such judgment or, if an appeal is filed, until such appeal is disposed of.
+The motion may not be filed or served more than one year after the latest of the preceding dates. - (c) The defendant may join in such motion the sureties on an undertaking for wrongful attachment liability, and any judgment of liability shall bind the plaintiff and sureties jointly and severally, but the liability of a surety is limited to the amount of the undertaking. - (d) The procedure for recovery of wrongful attachment damages on motion of the defendant shall be as provided in Section 1058a for recovery on an undertaking.